Decentralized Reliability Estimation for Low Latency Mixnets: Model and Problem Statement

 \subsection{System Model}

-{\bf Decryption mixnet model.} We consider a continuous-time \textit{decryption mixnet} where senders prepare packets by encrypting them with the keys of selected intermediaries, each of which then removes a layer of encryption when routing the packet.
+{\bf Decryption mixnet model.} We consider a mixnet where senders prepare packets by encrypting them with the keys of selected intermediaries.
+Each intermediary removes one layer of encryption when routing the packet.
 All packets are assumed to have the same length.
-We model the mixnet as a labeled directed graph $G$.
-Vertices are labelled as either \textit{mix nodes}, \textit{gateways} or \textit{clients}.
-Edges in $G$ represent the communication links between these entities.
+We model the mixnet as a labeled directed graph $G$, whose vertices represent \textit{mix nodes}, \textit{gateways}, and \textit{clients}, and edges represent communication links.
 We denote the edge from vertex $i$ to $j$ as $e= (i,j)$.
 Mix nodes have both incoming and outgoing edges to other mix nodes and gateways.
-Gateways serve both as entry and exit points for the mixnet, with links to both clients and mix nodes.
+Gateways serve as both entry and exit points for the mixnet, with links to both clients and mix nodes.
 While not part of some mixnet designs, gateways are standard for Loopix-based designs, where they are called "providers", to support reliability and be able to receive replies~\cite{piotrowska2017loopix}.
-For each entity $j$ we define as $P(j)$ the set of its immediate predecessors and $S(j)$ the set of its immediate successors in $G$.
-The set of \emph{forward direction predecessors} denoted by $P^*(j)$ is defined to be $\emptyset$ for a client $j$, a set of clients in case $j$ is a gateway, and $P^*(j) = P(j) \cup_{i \in P^*(j)} P^*(i)$ for a mix node $j$.
-A packet route is initiated by a client that is affiliated with a gateway $g_0$ and follows a path in $G$ picking outgoing edges and traversing multiple mix nodes.
-The last mix node in the path is followed by the recipient's gateway $g_1$, who delivers the packet to its intended destination, which could be another client, a service, or a proxy to the open internet.
+For each entity $j$, we denote as $P(j)$ and $S(j)$, respectively, the sets of its immediate predecessors and successors in $G$.
+A packet route is initiated by a client affiliated with a gateway $g_0$ and follows a path in $G$ picking outgoing edges and traversing a sequence of mix nodes.
+The last mix node is followed by the recipient's gateway $g_1$, which delivers the packet to its intended destination (e.g., a client, a service, or a proxy to the open internet).

-{\bf Client credentials.} Subscribed users obtain a bundle of unlinkable \textit{credentials} (e.g., in the form of a compact e-cash wallet~\cite{DBLP:journals/popets/RialP23} with keys $vk_\mathsf{long}, sk_\mathsf{long}$).
-Each credential $c$ entitles the client to route up to $S_c$ packets through the mixnet via a gateway of their choice, where $S_c$ is a predetermined value.
+{\bf Client credentials.} Users obtain a bundle of unlinkable \textit{credentials}, e.g., in the form of a compact e-cash wallet~\cite{DBLP:journals/popets/RialP23}, with verification and spending keys $vk_\mathsf{long}$ and $sk_\mathsf{long}$, respectively.
+Each credential $c$ authorizes a client to send up to $S_c$ packets through the mixnet via a gateway of their choice, where $S_c$ is a predetermined value.
 This is the same design Nym uses to authenticate users, and similar schemes are used for example by PrivacyPass in Tor~\cite{davidson2018privacy}.